gunchev/containers/opencode/README.md

 Both podman and docker should work (I use podman BTW).

-The container is based on [archlinux](https://archlinux.org/) because:
+The container is based on [Fedora 43](https://www.fedoraproject.org/) because:

 1. [Alpine](https://www.alpinelinux.org/) did not work (my fault?).
-2. I had to try archlinux, how else can I say "I use … BTW"?
+3. ArchLinux AUR went down and I had no choice.
-3. [Fedora](https://www.fedoraproject.org/) would be too easy, but I'll learn nothing new.
+2. Fedora provides a stable, well-supported base with excellent package management.

 ## Usage